 Business Development Manager

-Wei Hsiao is an Agile Coach at Assurity Consulting.
+Wei Hsiao is an Agile Coach at New Zealand Post.
 He is passionate about innovation in regards to the process of ideation and inception of ideas.
 He wants to explore how New Zealand businesses can incorporate Chinese innovation into their products and services, and vice versa.
-Aside from innovation he is involved in the Agile community space and blogs about Chinese basketball
+Aside from innovation he is heavily involved within local communities.
+His two key areas of focus being Maori & Pasifika in Technology and the Agile community space.
+In his spare time, he’s a wannabe baller and blogs about the notorious and exciting Chinese basketball (CBA).

 Social Media Manager